Home

 sudo /home/frappe/.local/bin/bench setup lets-encrypt erp.yourdomain.com

-Phase 7: Final Permissions Check
+Phase 7: Final Permissions & Service Check

 Because we are using a restricted directory (/opt/frappe), verify that the home directory permissions are applied correctly so Nginx (running as www-data) can read the assets.